BOOST YOUR TAROT READING CONFIDENCE

 Everyday Tarot Deck

-The reversed Seven of Wands reflects that you are feeling overwhelmed by the challenges and responsibilities in your life, finding yourself quickly snowed under and unable to look at the bigger picture.
-You may have taken on too many commitments and are now looking for an opportunity to focus your attention on only one or two things and do those things well.
-You may also feel as though you are having to compete against or are constantly comparing yourself to others, leaving you feeling somewhat inadequate and vulnerable.
-There is a need to return to the Six of Wands, which is all about building your own self-esteem and confidence, and having faith that you can achieve what you set out to.
+The reversed Seven of Wands may affirm that you are overwhelmed by the challenges and responsibilities in your life, finding yourself quickly snowed under and unable to look at the bigger picture.
+You may have taken on too many commitments and now want to focus your attention on only one or two things.
+You may also worry that you must compete against others, leaving you feeling somewhat inadequate and vulnerable.
+Rebuild your self-esteem and confidence and have faith that you can achieve what you set out to do.